2030 Dialogue for Sustainable Development

 National reporting on the 2030 Agenda

-The SDGs will be translated into the Swiss context by the beginning of 2017, the current status of progress determined, and the need for action identified.
-The initial report should be available by the beginning of 2018.
+The SDGs are currently being translated into the Swiss context.
+At the same time, the current status of progress is being determined, and the need for action identified.
+The initial report should be available by the spring of 2018.

-As part of the 2030 Dialogue, a discussion was held on the form and content of SDG reporting by the federal government, and options for joint voluntary reporting with non-governmental organisations examined.
+As part of the 2030 Dialogue, a discussion was held on the form and content of reporting on the SDGs by the federal government, and options for joint voluntary reporting with non-governmental organisations examined.
+The inputs gathered in this way are being used to draw up an outline for federal government reporting.